Napoleon BonaparteRevolutionary General, First Consul, and Emperor of the French

 Napoleon formed a massive army of troops from all corners of Europe and then crossed the Niemen River into Russia.
 Expecting a quick battle with the Russians to bring Alexander back to the negotiating table, Napoleon's plans were solid but his subordinates failed to execute his plans well.
 Each time the French army almost caught the Russian army, a failure of one of the French generals resulted in the Russian army eluding the trap and falling back deeper into Russia.
 Napoleon's Grande Armée continued to chase the Russians, traveling much farther than Napoleon had ever originally intended.
 Finally the Russians made a stand near Moscow at the Battle of Borodino and were defeated as expected, but their army retreated in good order.

 Hoping for a negotiation with Czar Alexander, Napoleon occupied Moscow and attempted to contact Alexander, who refused to discuss anything at all, sending the French messengers away.
 Realizing how over-extended his army was, Napoleon ordered a general retreat to French allied territories.
 During the retreat, the lack of food and supplies alongside the weather of a harsh Russian winter did what no army could do, nearly destroying the once great army.
 The Russians almost caught the French at the Berezina River, but a great effort on the part of the survivors of the French army at the Battle of the Berezina enabled a few to make their way home.
+Napoleon left the army to return to Paris on December 5th, traveling in disguise as the secretary to Caulaincourt and traveling 1300 miles in thirteen days despite the winter roads.

 The Sixth Coalition